-She lives in Perry Hall, Maryland, with her husband, their two sons, the family guinea pig, and about 50 houseplants.
+Precious currently resides in Perry Hall, Maryland, with her husband of 15 years, Eric, their two sons, and about 50 houseplants.